qcp/estim-poker/README.md

 ## Description

-Simple tool for estimate tasks in our team.\
+Simple tool for estimate tasks in your team.\
 Known as `Agile pocker`, `Planning pocker` or `Scrum pocker`.

 Like other tools: